Innovational Research Incentives Scheme Veni

 - knowledge utilisation

-Each NWO Division has a broad-based committee of scientists that advises NWO's Governing Board about the quality and relevance of proposals.
+Each NWO unit has a broad-based committee of scientists that advises NWO's Governing Board about the quality and relevance of proposals.
 A separate committee exists for interdisciplinary applications.

 All proposals must be submitted via ISAAC, NWO's electronic application system.
 This does not apply to proposals for Medical Sciences.
 These should be submitted to the Netherlands Organisation for Health Research and Development (ZonMw) via ProjectNet.